A Baby’s Brain

 A healthy baby is born with all that’s needed for a happy and productive life.

 A responsive caregiver looks a baby in the eye and smiles; the baby smiles back.
 The baby claps her hands and the caregiver copies the baby.
 The baby giggles.
-The baby plays peek-a-boo, and with every interaction, the baby’s brain connections are doing push-ups.
+The baby plays peek-a-boo and, with every interaction, the baby’s brain connections are doing push-ups.

 Human touch at this stage is also crucial.
 When a loving adult hugs the child, the child relaxes and feels safe.
 When an infant is held and stroked, the brain releases critical hormones that spur growth.

 By the age of three, given loving care, the baby’s brain will have developed enough to enable the growing child to laugh, say words, manipulate objects, stand and walk, ask for things, respond to others.
-When stress occurs, unless it is ongoing and extreme, the developing brain will get some healthy practice dealing with challenges.